python-pillow/Pillow/docs/reference/ImageDraw.rst

     The result is returned as a float; it is a whole number if using basic layout.

-    This method uses :meth:`.FreeTypeFont.getlength` internally and falls back on :meth:`textlength` for non-TrueType fonts.

     Note that the sum of two lengths may not equal the length of a concatenated string due to kerning.
 If you need to adjust for kerning, include the following character and subtract its length.